1

 The upper rear of the theater.

-On the wall with a straight rain gutter were traces of various peeled-off posters.
+On the wall with a straight downspout were traces where various posters had been peeled off.

 29

-The boy stood there motionless, making no move to go in either direction for some time.
+The boy stood there motionless, showing no intention to go anywhere for some time.

 Then he looked up at the high window.